Cho Hoa Flower Festival 2016

-Asian Garden will welcome in the New Year of the Goat with the largest firecracker display in Little Saigon on Thursday, February 19, 2015 at 12:00 Noon (Lunar New Year's Day).
+Asian Garden will welcome in the New Year of the Monkey with the largest firecracker display in Little Saigon on Monday, February 8 at 12:00 Noon (Lunar New Year's Day).
 Setting of the firecrackers for good luck is a custom, especially for business owners, to bring in the New Year.
 It is believed to scare away the ill-fortune and to make way for good incoming luck.
 Red is the predominant color used in New Year celebrations.
 Red is the emblem of joy, and this color also symbolizes virtue, truth and sincerity.

 Come chow down, we have a variety of local and ethnic cuisine (everything from pho, porridge, shell fish to egg noodles, tofu, and ribs) and various food trucks to boot!

 Once you’ve filled up on good eats, you can peruse through the the many aisles of shopping and fun: toys for the kids, jeans, dresses, tops, trinkets to accessorize your summer wardrobe, even phone accessories and so much more!

 If shopping and eating wasn’t enough, nothing tops it off better than rocking out to your favorite jams under the clear summer skies!
 It’s hard to imagine a more perfect summer night.
 Food.
 Shopping.
 Music!
 (They even take requests!)

 Courage to Rebuild